jaydenjcpy/ios-enterprise-certificates/README.md

 ## Use Cases (examples)
 1. Sideloading, use tools like Feather (https://github.com/claration/Feather), Ksign (https://github.com/Nyasami/Ksign), Scarlet (https://usescarlet.com/), E-Sign, online ipa signers

+## Beware
+Apple or the owners of these certificates can revoke these certificates at any time, so I'd recommend getting an anti-revoke dns, I'd recommend the one from WSF team https://wsfteam.netlify.app/#configprofiles

 ## Credits

 original repository (https://github.com/loyahdev/certificates) made with ❤️ by loyahdev